LeetLLM

 Attack shapes and delivery paths differ, but none of them should receive authority:

-• Direct: A customer types "ignore the refund rules."
+• Direct: A user types "ignore the release gates."

 • Indirect: An uploaded PDF, web page, email, retrieval chunk, or tool response contains the same sentence.